 - Classical Dynamics of Particles and Systems, 5th Edition, by Thornton and Marion: Brooks/Cole, Cengage Learning, 2004 (ISBN: 0-534-40896-6) - An introductory level physics textbook, such as Fundamentals of Physics 8th Edition by Halliday, Resneck, and Walker, or Physics for Scientists and Engineers 8th Edition, by Serway and Jewett (among others) - a scientific calculator office: Merion Science Center room 135 office hours: Mondays and Wednesdays from 1:00-3:00PM

 Instructor Information:

 Dr. Michelle A. Caler

-Thursdays from 10:00-11:00AM and from 2:00-3:00PM

-... and by appointment
+Fridays from 2:00-4:00PM ... and by appointment

 email: mcaler@wcupa.edu office phone: 610-436-2320